 Khnum (Khnemu, Khenmu, Khenmew, Chnum) was one of the most ancient gods of Egypt, whose worship is thought to have been popular as early as the Predynastic Period.
 References from the Pyramid Texts of Unas confirm that his worship was long established even at that early stage and the Old Kingdom pharaoh Khufu (the builder of the Great Pyramid) was actually called “Khnum-Khufu” (“Khnum is his Protector”).
 However, it seems that the cult of Ra (or Re) rose to dominance at that time and Khnum was pushed to the sidelines as Khufu’s son and grandson (Khaf-Re and Menkau-Re) both took names honouring Ra.

 Khnum was one of the gods who was thought to have helped Ra on his perilous nocturnal journey through the underworld.
-It is also thought that he created the boat which carried Ra and helped defend the sun god against the serpent Apep (Apothis).
-Yet, he was sometimes considered to be the “ba” of Ra, because the word for “ram” in egyptian was also “ba”.
-When Khnum was merged with Ra to form the composite deity Khnum-Ra this deity was associated with Nun (who represented the primeaval waters), and given the epithet Hap-ur (“great Nile” or ” Nile of heaven”).
+It is also believed that he created the boat which carried Ra and helped defend the sun god against the serpent Apep (Apothis).
+Yet, he was sometimes considered to be the “ba” of Ra, because the word for “ram” in Egyptian was also “ba”.
+When Khnum was merged with Ra to form the composite deity Khnum-Ra this deity was associated with Nun (who represented the primeval waters), and given the epithet Hap-ur (“great Nile” or ” Nile of heaven”).